AKA: The Astonishing Work of Tezuka Osamu

 Let’s check out The Astonishing Work of the godfather of manga, shall we?

 The Genesis is a black and white short film from 1968.
 It was surreal seeing a Tezuka film doing this intentionally after the existence of color animes like his own creation Kimba and Tatsunoko’s Speed Racer where the latter predates this short by a year.
 The premise involves an alternate creation story as the narrator flips around the Adam and Eve story to suit the characters and world.
 In this version of the tale, Eve was created first.
 It’s not a human though.
 Eve is a truly alien creature.
 She then has one of her breasts removed to create Adam who is a short and stumpy figure that looks just like the main ingredient of his creation.
 I wished I was making that up.
-In The Genesis, the narrator says that man’s role is to be squeezed and to be whipped by his wife.
+In The Genesis, the narrator says that a man’s role is to be squeezed and to be whipped by his wife.
 He then finds the forbidden fruit and, oh, you know the rest.
 I wasn’t a fan of this short film.
-Not because of it’s inversion of Genesis, but for the sexist implications in trying to reverse the story.
-Not only that, but the ending resets the situation by wiping out humanity and restarting with the real Adam and Eve story.
-This was just bad story telling and doubly bizarre when you consider the fact that this is from the same guy who created Superbook of all things.
-If you grew up in a Christian family, you know what anime I’m talking about.
+Not because of its inversion of Genesis, but for the sexist implications in trying to reverse the story.
+Not only that, but the ending resets the situation by wiping out humanity and restarting the real Adam and Eve story.
+This was just bad storytelling and quite bizarre.
 The only good thing was the brief Astro Boy cameo, but that was it.

 There’s also a brief self-portrait short that’s only thirteen seconds.
 It was cool and innocuous, but nothing too noteworthy.